The Camino – Stage One

 Day 6: Pamplona to Puente La Reina.
 21 KM

-The trail today is mainly quite path and not as long as yesterdays trail.
+The trail today is mainly on a quite path and not as long as yesterdays trail.
 There is how ever some hills to cross but these offer great views across Pamplona behind us and to the west of us the Arga Valley opens up and the villages we pass through ahead.
 The scenery is quite different from what we have walked through before with open farmland around us.
 Eventually we will make our way into Puente La Reina.

 (Luggage Transfer To Puente La Reina)